ZhengWwwq/PERM/README.md

 ### 📊 Evaluation

-We evaluate empathetic performance using **EQ-Bench3**, a widely adopted benchmark for emotional intelligence and empathy in LLMs.
+We mainly evaluate empathetic performance using **EQ-Bench3**, a widely adopted benchmark for emotional intelligence and empathy in LLMs.

 Please refer to the official repository for setup and evaluation details:
 👉 [EQ-Bench3](https://github.com/EQ-bench/eqbench3)